 All students will study the 5-GCSE core curriculum of:

 All will also have 'core' lessons in the following non-examined subjects:

 A three-year programme enables students to develop a deeper understanding of the subject that they study and to broaden their knowledge.
 It also enables the development of skills such as independent enquiry, teamwork, problem solving and reflection that are essential for future academic and workplace success, but that are so often sidelined due to the pressure of a two-year KS4 curriculum.

-BTEC: In addition to their GCSEs in maths, English and science from the core curriculum students on this pathway will leave Year 11 with 3 BTEC or GCSE qualifications and an ASDAN qualification in workplace skills.
-They will also follow an appropriate vocational course from which they will achieve a recognised qualification.
-This is a great pathway for students who are better at practical work than exams or “traditional” school subjects.
+Some students have been receiving additional support in English and maths through our Aspire department, and this will continue for students on this pathway.
+In addition to their GCSEs in maths, English and science from the core curriculum students on this pathway will leave Year 11 with 3 vocational or GCSE qualifications and a vocational ASDAN qualification in workplace skills.

 Y8 assembly: overview of the process.

 Email sent home, recommending a pathway for your son/daughter.